 You’ll be mad not to at least try and see a game of Canada’s national sport when you’re in Vancouver, as they live for it over there.
 This fast-paced sport of ice hockey is a must if you’re visiting the city, and you can get all the thrills and spills of the game at the Rogers Arena, the stadium that the Vancouver Canucks call home.
 However, tickets can often be a little on the pricey side, but there are alternatives to the big boys on the block.
 Vancouver has a number of other rinks where you can watch and even participate in the sport, so check with local listings if you don’t fancy paying around 65 bucks for a brief.

-Vancouver has a blossoming arts scene and theatre practitioners from all over the world regularly come to make their mark during international conferences and festivals.
+Vancouver has a blossoming arts scene and theater practitioners from all over the world regularly come to make their mark during international conferences and festivals.
 As such, the talent that is on offer is extensive.
-So, instead of going to see a film, why not try taking in some of the freshest and most cutting-edge theatre in the world?
+So, instead of going to see a film, why not try taking in some of the freshest and most cutting-edge theater in the world?

 Added to that, a visit to Granville Island is a must when you’re in the city as this old shopping district has some fabulous art and culture-based entertainment that will keep everyone happy.
 Ballet is also a popular choice and a wonderfully alternative way to spend an evening in the city.